Greeting Card Poet

 David Guetta

 62.)
 I’m a hot air balloon that could go to space.
-With the air, like I don’t care baby by the way.
+With the air, like I don’t care, baby, by the way.

 Pharrell Williams

 63.)
-Ooh, your love is a symphony.
-All around me, running through me.
+Ooh, your love is a symphony—all around me, running through me.
 Ooh, your love is a melody.
 Underneath me, running to me.
 Switchfoot

 64.)
 I have faith in what I see.
-Now I know I’ve met an angel in person. she looks perfect.
+Now I know I’ve met an angel in person.
+She looks perfect.
 Oh, I don’t deserve this.
 You look perfect tonight!

 Ed Sheeran